'The Gray Man' Will Become Netflix's Newest Cinematic Universe

 Ryan Gosling, directors Joe and Anthony Russo and co-writer Stephen McFeely will be returning for the sequel, already in development.
 There is no title or release date yet.

-The Netflix original movie was released on Friday, July 22, after an extensive social media promotion campaign.
+A Netflix original movie, The Gray Man was released on Friday, July 22, after an extensive social media promotion campaign.
 CNET called it "the best Netflix action movie yet" in our review.